AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

 When the egress control is enabled:

   * If you set rules only for 80/443 ports: when you enable the egress fqdn list, the gateway will check if it has access to the DNS before it will turn on the FQDN filter.
 If it cannot access the DNS server, it will fail this enable operation.
   * If you set rules for non-80/443: the controller will replace the gateway default DNS (8.8.8.8) - with the Server from DHCP Options or DNS VPC Server.
-If the gateway cannot reach this new DNS, the enable operation on the FQDN Egress Control would fail.
+If the gateway cannot reach this new DNS, the enable operation on the FQDN Egress Control will fail.

 If you run into these issues, please try: